LunarianNova/aristurtledev.github.io/source/tutorials/content-pipeline-extension/10_create-monogame-library.md

 ---
 modificationDate: "10/16/2023"
+_title: Create a MonoGame Game Library | MonoGame Content Pipeline Extension Tutorial Series
+_description: Let's create a MonoGame Game Library project for our ContentReader.
 ---

 ## Create a MonoGame Game Library
 For the next part of this tutorial, we will need to create a new **MonoGame Game Library** project and add it to our solution.

 A **MonoGame Game Library** project is just a **C# Class Library** project that comes pre-configured with the necessary NuGets used to reference MonoGame types, as well as a few other directories and files that make it simple to create a library of reusable code between your various MonoGame projects.